radiantearth/stac-api-spec/README.md

 Typically, a Feature is used when returning a single Item, and FeatureCollection when multiple Items (rather than a JSON array of Item entities).

 The API can be implemented in compliance with the *[OGC API - Features](http://docs.opengeospatial.org/is/17-069r3/17-069r3.html)* standard
-(formerly known as *OGC Web Feature Service 3*).
-In this case it can be thought of as a specialized Features API to search STAC Catalogs, where the features returned are STAC [Items](stac-spec/item-spec/item-spec.md), that have common properties, links to their assets and geometries that represent the footprints of the geospatial assets.
+(we'll use OAFeat for shorthand).
+In this case STAC API can be thought of as a specialized Features API to search STAC Catalogs, where the features returned are STAC [Items](stac-spec/item-spec/item-spec.md), that have common properties, links to their assets and geometries that represent the footprints of the geospatial assets.